richardatval/www.yesproject.org/_posts/2017-01-31-dear-employer-a-film-voicing-the-views-of-local-unemployed-young-people.md

 - Learn how to digital and online methods to reach employers
 - Have individual needs assessed to develop employability plans

-Visit YES Facebook page to find out about courses or read more
+Visit [YES Facebook page](https://www.facebook.com/yourprojectyes) to find out about courses or [read more](https://www.yesproject.org/course-dates/).